How To Have A Better Work Life Balance

 Balance.

 It's what so many people strive to reach in their lives, but very few master.
-One's own personal life and relationships are often sacrificed for career success, and that pattern has to stop.
+One's own personal life and relationships are often sacrificed for career success, and it's a pattern that should end.

 Now more than ever, leaders are feeling fatigued, getting less quality time with loved ones, and struggling to detach from work.
 They are doing everything they can to keep their business strong, but their personal lives are suffering as a result.